moonlightgreatsword/moonlightgreatsword/README.md

 ### Hi there 👋

 My name's Michael.
-I'm a software engineer just getting started out.
-I'm currently learning HTML, CSS, and JavaScript.
+I'm a software engineer working with HTML, CSS, Javascript, Express, EJS and React.
 I love video games, music, cooking, cocktails, and my dog.

 Hope to see you again once I have more to flesh out my profile!
 Till then, stay tuned...